 The government-wide statements report information about the District as a whole using accounting methods similar to those used by private-sector companies.
-The statement of net position includes all of the District's assets, deferred outflows of resources, liabilities, and deferred inflows of resources.
+The statement of net position includes all of the District's assets, deferred outflows, liabilities, and deferred inflows.
 All of the current year's revenues and expenses are accounted for in the statement of activities, regardless of when cash is received or paid.
 The government-wide statements report the District's net position and how they have changed.
-Net position, the difference between the District's financial health or position.
+Net position, the difference between the District's assets, deferred outflows, liabilities and deferred inflows, is one way to measure the District's financial health or position.
 Over time, increases or decreases in the District's net position are an indication of whether its financial health is improving or deteriorating, respectively.
 To assess the overall health of the District, you need to consider additional factors, such as changes in the projected enrollment of the students.